ivannz/cplxmodule/cplxmodule/nn/relevance/README.md

 }
 ```

+Important, complex-valued alternatives can be readily plugged in instead of real-valued layers,
+except one would have to prepend a real-to-complex transformation layer to `features`, and
+append a complex-to-real transformation to the `classifier`.

 ### Collecting KL divergence terms

 The variational dropout and relevance determination techniques require a penalty term to be introduced to the loss objective.
 The term is given by the Kullback-Leibler divergences of the variational approximation from the assumed prior distribution.